braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 In-App Message, Content Cards
 {% endapitags %}

-The total number of users who received and viewed a given in-app message or card in a day.
-For in-app messages, unique impressions can be incremented again after 24 hours if re-eligibility is on and a user performs the trigger action.
+{% multi_lang_include metrics.md metric='Unique Impressions' %}  For in-app messages, unique impressions can be incremented again after 24 hours if re-eligibility is on and a user performs the trigger action.
 Conversely, the count should not increment the second time a user views a Content Card.
 This number is received from Braze.

 <span class="calculation-line">Calculation: Count</span>